Update 7/20/2017 – Updated theory with new facts/videos and revised motor recommendations list.

 So you want some good quality motors with a decent reputation but don’t want to break the bank?
 RCX has long been the vendor you should be looking at.
 Their RS2206 motors have great quality control, great performance, and come in cheaper than almost every other competitor.
 The only problem is they are only sold by a single shop out of China.

 F40-III – $25

 Tiger RC has been in the hobby for decades.
 Their motor division produces some high quality products, albeit at a relatively high price.
-Check out their F40 and F60 motors for some insane thrust figures.
+Check out their F40 and F60 motors for some insane power figures.
 Keep in mind that these motors are generally a bit heavier than your average 2205/2206 though.